FindoraNetwork/findora-wiki/docs/guides/auto-setup.md

 ## Automated Setup

-Download and run the script below which automatically downloads the binaries and configures your Testnet validator node:
+Download and run the script below which automatically downloads the binaries and configures your validator node:

 > **!
 IMPORTANT !**
 >